shams-nahid/My-Docker-Study/01 Docker Essential/07 Using Docker Compose.md

 For more traffic, if we increase the number of containers, for each container, there will be individual `node server` and `redis server`.
 Also each `redis server` will be isolated from each others.
 So one `redis server` will give us total visit of `10`, another `redis server` will give us total visit of `5`.

 So our actual approach will be both `node server` and `redis server` will be in isolated container.
-An in case of scaling we will scale the `node-server-container` and all the `node-server-container` will be connected to the single `redis-server-container`.
+An in case of scaling we will scale the `node-app-container` and all the `node-app-container` will be connected to the single `redis-server-container`.

 ### Creating The Node Server